 You can enter the commit message on that editor

-But, in those sections, we tried to commit when there were actually some changes to commit.
+But, in those sections, we tried to commit when there were some changes to commit.
 What if there aren’t any?
-For that first commit all the changes in Git with the proper commit command and message.
+For that first commit, all the changes in Git should be made with the proper commit command and message.
 Once that is done, type the following command:

-You can make your git commit messages just a single line, or include a summary followed by a more detailed body – it all depends on the change.
-It’s also common to add metadata like issue ids from project management or bug-tracking software is also common and helpful to include.
+You can make your Git commit messages just a single line or include a summary followed by a more detailed body – it all depends on the change.
+It’s also common to add metadata like issue IDs from project management, or bug-tracking software is also expected and helpful to include.

 What’s a Good Git Commit Message?

-It’s important to have a good commit message so that others can understand the change you made and why it matters.
-A detailed explanation of how the change was made is not necessary, since they can see the difference in code.
+A good commitment message is essential so that others can understand your change and why it matters.
+A detailed explanation of how the change was made is unnecessary since they can see the difference in code.

 A well-written commit message will help explain what the change is and why it matters.
-It’s not necessary to include details about how the change was made since we can see that easily in the difference.
+It’s unnecessary to include details about how the change was made since we can easily see that difference.

 Why do we need to have commit messages?

-Do not commit without a message as Git does not recommend this.
-Commit messages are used to track the changes made during a particular commit, so if there is no message it becomes difficult to know what has been changed.
+Do not commit without a message, as Git does not recommend this.
+Commit messages are used to track the changes made during a particular commit, so it becomes difficult to know what has been changed if there is no message.
 This makes it hard to debug and fix issues later on.

 You can still commit without a message in Git, although it’s not recommended.
 To do so, follow these steps with a slight change to the previous command.